 If you haven’t seen enough art, autumn brings plenty of opportunities, especially in Haarlem.
-Take a 15-minute train ride from Amsterdam to visit the Teylers Museum, which is hosting a major exhibition of drawings from Leonardo da Vinci.
-If you visit Haarlem from 2–4 November, you’ll be visiting smack dab in the middle of Kunstlijn, the oldest and largest art event in Haarlem.
+Take a 15-minute train ride from Amsterdam to visit the Teylers Museum, which is hosting a major exhibition by John Constable.
+If you visit Haarlem from 30 October to 1 November, you’ll be visiting smack dab in the middle of Kunstlijn, the oldest and largest art event in Haarlem.
 Browse the works of more than 300 artists, who will display their art in museums, galleries and on shopping streets throughout the city.

 Discover nature and great walks at Nationaal Park Nieuw Land